 Whatever you call it, they’re delicious and the perfect side dish recipe that is perfect alongside my Zucchini Casserole, Pasta Salad Recipe ,and Buffalo Chicken Dip!

-I remember my mom pulling this amazing cheesy potatoes casserole out of the oven for special family gatherings and I couldn’t wait to dig into all that melty cheesy goodness.
+I remember my mom pulling this amazing cheesy potatoes casserole out of the oven for Easter, Thanksgiving and Christmas and I couldn’t wait to dig into all that melty cheesy goodness.
 It was the stuff that legends are made of!
+For a breakfast version, you can make my Cheesy Breakfast Potato Casserole.

 And in all of my years of taking dishes to potlucks and special occasions I’ve found that you can’t go wrong with a cheesy potato dish – EVER!